mrodobbe/GauL-HDAD/README.md

 * matplotlib    `conda install -c conda-forge matplotlib`

 ## Installation
-GauL-Thermo can be used by cloning this repository and moving in the Anaconda terminal to the folder in which it was cloned.
+GauL-HDAD can be used by cloning this repository and moving in the Anaconda terminal to the folder in which it was cloned.
 * Open Anaconda Prompt (Anaconda3) from the Windows start menu
-* Use the `cd` command in Anaconda Prompt to go to the folder where GauL-Thermo was cloned
+* Use the `cd` command in Anaconda Prompt to go to the folder where GauL-HDAD was cloned

 ## Data
 Models can only be trained when data is provided.
-GauL-Thermo can handle `.txt` files containing molecules and target values, separated by a tab.
+GauL-HDAD can handle `.txt` files containing molecules and target values, separated by a tab.
 Three molecular formats can be parsed: SMILES, InChI and 3D coordinates in `.mol` files.
 When your data contains mesomeric radicals, use of InChIs is discouraged.

 ```